Have you ever wondered if you should be recording in stereo or mono?

 I'll make this as simple as possible for you to understand.

 Lets go over something first.
 There is a myth that you need stereo tracks to have a mix in stereo.
 This is FALSE!
 Most tracks recorded are mono and you can have a song with all mono tracks and have your mix in stereo.
-Panning techniques and the use of reverbs (series of very short delays) is what makes a mix in stereo.
-This will enable you to place each track in its own stereo image filed, like back left, back right, front center, back center, front left, front right, mid center, mid right, mid left and so on.
+Panning techniques and the use of reverbs (series of very short delays) is what makes a mix have a 3D stereo field and sound in stereo.
+This will enable you to place each track in its own stereo image field, like back left, back right, front center, back center, front left, front right, mid center, mid right, mid left and so on.

 I think you get what i am trying to convey here and if you have any questions, please hit me up.